anhleh33/ShopApp_Exam/README.md

-# Duke Shop Java + Helidon Project
+# Duke Shop Java

 ## Overview
-Duke Shop is a Java application that demonstrates a simple web server using **Helidon SE**.
+Duke Shop is a Java application that demonstrates a simple web server
 It allows loading clothing items from a file and exposes a REST endpoint to fetch them in JSON format.

 ---